IABTechLab/uid2docs/README.md

 The UID2 (raw UID2) is an unencrypted alphanumeric identifier created through a set of APIs or SDKs using a user’s verifiable and authenticated PII as an input.
 Examples of PII are an email address or phone number.

 A UID2 is designed to be stored by advertisers, data providers, and DSPs and is never shared in the bid stream.
+Note that the UID2 Token (or encrypted form of the UID2) is shared in the bid stream.

 ##### Technical Details